nova-master/UEFI-FTP/README.md

 # UEFI-FTP
-Python-based FTP client to upload and download
+Python-based FTP client to upload and download recursive

-# FTP File Uploader
+# FTP File Uploader and download

-This Python script automates the process of uploading files from a local directory to an FTP server.
+This Python script automates downloading/uploading files to/from a local directory to an FTP server.
+One is based on the "glob library" and the other is "oswalk" library.
+To begin testing either module, Python support must first be added to the EFI shell, as both modules are native to Python.

 ## Description

-The FTP File Uploader script traverses through a local directory, uploads files to the specified FTP server, and creates directory structures as needed.
+The FTP File script traverses a local directory, uploads files to the specified FTP server, and creates directory structures as needed.

 ## Features